HarshZode/College_Programming_Practical/README.md

 # College_Programming_Practical

-### This Repository comtains files of practicals of Computer Programming.
+### This Repository contains files of practicals of Computer Programming.